 Notes from the Edge of the Map

-Story One: The Toothbrushes That Never Came.
-Photos will follow.
-In 2008, I was on my way to Bolivia to meet Ivan Nogales Bazán, the visionary behind Teatro Trono.
+The Toothbrushes That Never Arrived Post-op, now feels like the perfect time to begin sharing these stories.
+Last week, I shared something a new friend said: “You yearn to be helpful, to understand more deeply the mystical in the everyday.
+This is where the outer journey meets the inner one.”
+So yes.
+I’ve started writing.
+The American Toothbrushes, and the Wannabe Astronaut A Life Lesson Learned In 2008, I was on my way to Bolivia to meet Iván Nogales Bazán, the visionary behind Teatro Trono.
 But, as so often happens on the path of intuition, a quiet redirection changed everything.
-Through a chance introduction, I met Washi—a former street child raised, along with his four brothers, by the remarkable Dr. Sharon Forest, affectionately known as Mama Sharon (yes, Winston Churchill’s great-niece).
-Washi, now a young man with a higher education and enormous heart, had founded a soup kitchen in his native village, Ollantaytambo, in the Sacred Valley of Peru.
-Every day, over 70 children came for what was their only meal of the day.
-The project was fragile and urgent.
-I found myself stepping into a role I hadn’t expected: fundraiser, connector, witness.
-What began as a brief detour turned into a mission—and a new sense of purpose that would shape the next 15 years of my life.
-During a short stay in Cusco, I met a yo...
+Through a chance introduction, I met Washi—a former street child mentored and sponsored, along with his four brothers, by the remarkable Dr. Sharon Forest, affectionately known as Mama Sharon (yes, Winston Churchill’s great-niece).
+Washi, now a young man with a higher education and an enormous heart, had founded a soup kitchen in his native village of Ollantaytambo, in Peru’s Sacred Valley....